hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/core-concepts.md

 metaDescription: ""
 ---

 In this section, we will look at the fundamentals of SQL database and learn the core concepts.
+Some of the them include

 - Schema
 - Tables